tinamayswinkels/eon/_projects/feather--noise.md

   team-text-3_html: This was the name of the stylist, and a little bit of a blurb about her.
   campaign_image: /images/placeholder-2.jpg
 gallery-images:
-  - image_path: /images/feather-noise/eon-feather-11.jpg
-    alt: This is the alt text
-    size: full-width
   - image_path: /images/feather-noise/EON-COPYRIGHT-46612.jpg
     alt: This is the alt text
     size: one-third